Frittata With Asparagus Leek Ricotta

 Step-by-Step Cooking Instructions

-Let’s dive into the cooking process of making a mouth-watering frittata with asparagus, leek, and ricotta.
-To achieve a perfect frittata, it’s essential to follow these steps carefully.
+Let’s begin the cooking process of making a mouth-watering frittata with asparagus, leek, and ricotta.
+It’s essential to follow these steps carefully to achieve a perfect frittata.

 Preparing the Egg Mixture